HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * To refer to a nested element, such as method.text in Observation
 * To address a particular item in a list or array
-* To refer to individual elements inside choice elements (e.g., `onsetAge` in `onset[x]`)
+* To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
-* To pick out an individual item within a multiple choice reference, such as `Observation` in `Reference(Observation | Condition)`
+* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation | Condition)
-* To refer to an individual slice within a sliced array, such as the `SystolicBP`component within a blood pressure
+* To refer to an individual slice within a sliced array, such as the SystolicBPcomponent within a blood pressure
 * To set metadata elements in SD, like StructureDefinition.active
-* To address elements of ElementDefinitions associated with a SD, such as `maxLength` property of string elements
+* To address elements of ElementDefinitions associated with a SD, such as maxLength property of string elements

 #### Nested Property Paths

 To refer to simple or nested properties, the path lists the properties in order, separated by a dot (.)

-For example, `Observation` has a `method` property, and `method` (a CodeableConcept) has a `text` property, then the path is `method.text`:
+For example, Observation has a method property, and method (a CodeableConcept) has a text property, then the path is `method.text`, e.g.:

 `* method.text = "Laparoscopy"`

-In this example, the root `Observation` is inferred from the context and not a formal part of the path.
-In this way, it differs from the `path` found in StructureDefinition elements.
+In this example, the root Observation is inferred from the context and not a formal part of the path.
+In this way, it differs from the path element in StructureDefinitions.

 > **NOTE:** It is not possible to cross reference boundaries when profiling (except for slice discriminators, which may `resolve()` references).
-This means that when a path gets to a _Reference_ type, that path cannot be nested any further.
-For example, if `Procedure` has a `subject`, and `subject` is a `Reference` to a `Patient` which has a `gender` property, then `Procedure.subject` is a valid path, but `Procedure.subject.gender` is not, because it crosses into the Patient reference.
+This means that when a path gets to a Reference, that path cannot be nested any further.
+For example, if Procedure has a subject, and subject is Reference(Patient) which has a gender property, then `Procedure.subject` is a valid path, but `Procedure.subject.gender` is not, because it crosses into the Patient reference.

 #### Array Property Paths